dynamofoundation/docker-node/README.md

 # Dev status

 * Full node works.
-* Web wallet appears to be working but needs more testing.
+* Web wallet works but NOT the BSC swap.
+(That functionality is not portable and only works on the foundation web wallet.)
-* This README needs much more detail but this is a mimimum needed to get running.
+* Updated for core node v1.1